-Just like needing certain people on speed-dial for when you want to vent about other horrendous human beings until you’re hoarse, you need a great taqueria standing by for situations requiring margaritas and carne asada.
+Just like needing certain people on speed-dial for when you want to vent about meaningless drama until your voice is hoarse, you need a great Mexican restaurant standing by for social scenarios requiring margaritas and carne asada.
 La Cocina Oaxaqueña is that reliably excellent Mexican restaurant that’s necessary in your life, just like a friend who has the ability to always respond with “No, yeah, you’re absolutely right,” no matter what you say.

 It’s also great for a variety of different situations.
-The large-ish patio gets plenty of shade and is ideal for a tequila-fueled summer birthday dinner, while the not-very-crowded dining room’s darkness comes in handy for a date or impromptu group hang.
+The large patio gets plenty of shade and is ideal for a tequila-fueled summer birthday dinner, while the not-very-crowded dining room’s darkness comes in handy for a date or impromptu group hang.
 It even works for a venting session—between mouthfuls of guacamole, of course.

-These fried taquitos are filled with shredded barbacoa and covered with guacamole sauce, black bean sauce, dried chile sauce, Oaxaqueño cheese, and tangy crema.
+These fried taquitos are filled with shredded barbacoa beef and covered with guacamole sauce, black bean sauce, dried chile sauce, Oaxaqueño cheese, and tangy crema.
 The tortillas still have a good crunch after being topped with a multitude of wet stuff, and they’re the best tacos that we’ve ever eaten with a fork and knife.

-These are some of our favorite tacos in the city.
-The fish is covered in spices and pan-seared, then topped with a miracle crema that tastes like chipotle and mango and summer breezes.
+These are some of our favorite fish tacos in the city.
+The fish is covered in spices and pan-seared, then topped with a miracle crema that tastes like smoky chipotle, mango, and summer breezes.

-Flavorful and super thin, this carne asada is excellent inside a tortilla with salsa or with a big bite of La Cocina’s incredibly fluffy rice.
+Flavorful and thin, this carne asada is great inside a housemade tortilla with salsa or in the same bite as rice and raw radish.